Can payroll software actually save you money?

 Some payroll software costs extra, though if you’re lucky it will come free with your existing accounting package.
 The real question is, can it help your business save money in the long run?
 Here's how to find out.

 If you have staff, you need to pay them.
 This is called payroll – the managing of payments to your employees.

-Some Australian small businesses choose to do payroll manually, keeping payment notes in a spreadsheet or other document.
+Some small businesses choose to do payroll manually, keeping payment notes in a spreadsheet or other document.
 Others might outsource payroll to an accountant or bookkeeper, or even to a dedicated payroll company.

 These are valid choices, but there's another option.
 You can use payroll accounting software to handle your payroll operations in-house.
 In this guide we'll investigate how that might work, to help you decide if it will save your business money.

 Payroll isn't as simple as it sounds.
 You have to pay your employees regularly, of course, but there's a lot more to it than that.
 Small business operations might include: